How Catalyst began

 So what now?

 We are continuing our ongoing digital support efforts, while simultaneously taking time to reflect on how we can collectively best serve the needs of civil society.
 Especially in a context so radically different from when we started.
-This will be a journey we go on as a network, ensuring all voices are heard and more people feel able to take part.
+Read our initial thoughts here.